raspberrypilearning/sense-hat-marble-maze/en/step_9.md

 --- /hint ---

 --- hint ---
-Copy the code you used for changing `new_x` but change the values marked with question marks:
+Inside the function, duplicate the code you used for changing `new_x` but change the values marked with question marks:

 ```python
 if 1 < ??? < 179 and ? != ?: